What does a Concrete Finisher do?

 What is the job outlook for a Concrete Finisher?

 Concrete finishers play a crucial role in the construction industry, ensuring that concrete surfaces are smooth and durable.
-This profession offers a stable job outlook with an average of 14,300 job positions available each year, according to the Bureau of Labor Statistics (BLS).
-Despite a projected decrease of 4.1% in job openings from 2022 to 2032, the demand for skilled concrete finishers remains steady due to ongoing infrastructure projects and residential construction.
+This profession offers a stable job outlook, with an average of 14,300 job positions available annually.
+Despite a slight projected decrease of 4.1% in job openings from 2022 to 2032, the demand for skilled concrete finishers remains steady.
+This consistency provides job security and opportunities for career growth.

 Continue to Salaries for Concrete Finisher